Game-of-whales/GOW-SDK-IOS/README.md

 ### Step 13

-``Profile`` method should be called if key parameters of your app or a player have changed.
+You can send additional data about your players by using the ``Profile`` method. ``Profile`` method should be called if key parameters of your app or a player have changed.

+>If you send more than 3000 properties, **Game of Whales** will sort all properties alphabetically and will save only the first 3000.

+>If the length of a string-type property is more than 64 characters, **Game of Whales** will save only the first 64 characters.

  For example: